-The posterolateral corner injury is commonly associated with anterior cruciarte or posterior cruciate ligament injuries.
+The posterolateral corner injury is commonly associated with anterior cruciate or posterior cruciate ligament injuries.

 Isolated injuries to posterolateral corner are rare.

-The injury usually occurs by a blow to anteromedial knee, varus blow to flexed knee, hyperextension injuries and knee dislocation.
+The injury usually occurs by a blow to the anteromedial knee, a varus blow to the flexed knee, hyperextension injuries and knee dislocation.

 Peroneal nerve injuries are commonly associated.

-Once referred to as dark side of knee, posterolateral corner of knee is well understood part of knee anatomy and biomechanics.
+Once referred to as dark side of the knee, posterolateral corner of the knee is well-understood part of knee anatomy and biomechanics.

 A high level of suspicion is recommended based on the trauma setting and the patient symptoms.
 Failure to address this condition may place other reconstruction graft at risk and result in poor outcomes

 Posterolateral corner is constituted by the following structures